sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 This supports a more informative analysis than ranking hospital corporations using only a single ED wait-time measure.

 ## Analysis Methodology

+### Analytical Measures

+The main measure for this indicator is the **90th-percentile total ED time for admitted patients**, reported in hours.

+The analysis also uses the following derived measures:

+- Change over time
+- Annual hospital peer-group median
+- Gap from the peer-group median, measured in hours and percentage
+- Five-year persistent-gap classification
+- Cross-indicator performance-gap pattern

+Lower P90 wait times indicate better relative performance.

 ### Peer Benchmark Selection